reefactor/brainfood_reference/README.md

 > Warren and I are very good at destroying our own best-loved ideas.
 Any year that you don't destroy one of your best-loved ideas is probably a wasted year.
 Charlie likes the analogy of looking at one's ideas and approaches as "tools."
 When a better tool (idea or approach) comes along, what could be better than to swap it for your old, less useful tool?
 'Warren and I routinely do this, but most people, as Galbraith says, forever cling to their old, less useful tools
 > -- Poor Charlie's Almanack

+> The smartest people are constantly revising their understanding, reconsidering a problem they thought they’d already solved.
+They’re open to new points of view, new information, new ideas, contradictions, and challenges to their own way of thinking
+> -- Jeff Bezos

 > Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have.
 That's what you do when [life is short](http://www.paulgraham.com/vb.html)
 > -- Paul Graham